The Art of Massaging

 If you aren’t sure what the best method is for you don’t stress, we don’t want you to develop anymore tension than you already have!
 We have an amazing team of certified and knowledgeable individuals who are here for whatever you require and are here to make educated suggestions and recommendations.

 Anna Hilt, RMT

 Jericho Eliese, RDH

-When booking with Bare Envy there are some thing to bare in mind to receive the best possible treatment.
-Don’t eat right before a massage, you don’t want to stimulate digestion, however don’t skip eating, try to eat a light meal approximately two hours before your appointment to get the most out of your massage.
+When booking with Bare Envy there are some things to bare in mind to receive the best possible treatment.
+Don’t eat right before a massage, you don’t want to stimulate digestion, however, don’t skip eating, try to eat a light meal approximately two hours before your appointment to get the most out of your massage.
 Drink lots of water before your appointment, this increases circulation allowing your muscles and possible knots.
 Feel free to drink coffee before, however doing so after might reduce your bodies relaxation.
 Any gym visits and workouts should be timed prior to your massage followed by a shower, warm showers help pre-loosen up the muscles and begin the relaxation process.
 Also skip any perfume or after shave, we deal with bodies and the smell of a natural and clean body beats one coated in chemicals, plus your massage therapist may have scent sensitivities.

 Looking forward to your next massage appointment?
-Well there’s no point in waiting, treat yourself and try one of our many massages.
+Well, there’s no point in waiting, treat yourself and try one of our many massages.
 Ask us about our new Massage Club monthly pricing.